kingphenix/Kingphenix/README.md

 💻 **Elite Frontend Developer** | 🎨 **Digital Art Explorer** | 🤖 **AI & Automation Hacker**

-> *"In the intersection of code, art, and AI — I build interfaces that feel alive."*
+> *"In the intersection of code, art, and AI, I build interfaces that feel alive."*

 ---